The Queen of Flow: Plot

 The DEA with the help of Jack del Castillo, a Puerto Rican music producer, form a false identity for Yeimy and train her to become this new person.
 When she returns to Colombia, she is Tammy Andrade, a successful music producer.
 She makes her debut as Tammy at Charly's Excelsior Studios inauguration party.
 She introduces herself to Charly who is drawn and attracted to her.
 He does not recognize that she is Yeimy.
 No one recognizes her after so many years and thinking that Yeimy is dead.
 Tammy integrates herself into Charly's life and studio, and reconnects with Juancho.

 Yeimy accomplishes her goal of destroying Charly's career and helps to dissolve his marriage to Gema.
 His corrupt nature makes his downfall inevitable.
 There are many, sometimes violent and tragic, twists and turns.
 Reggaeton music by several of this novela's characters are a prominent feature of most episodes.
 In the end, Charly and other characters get what they deserve.
 Yeimy lets go of her hatred for Charly and learns that through forgiveness she will find peace, freedom, and love.

 Season 2

-The second season follows Yeimy Montoya (Carolina Ramírez), who after achieving fame and success in music, decides to give herself a chance in love with Juancho Mesa (Andrés Sandoval), not knowing that soon in her life, an enemy appears who knows her and all of her loved ones very well.
-Meanwhile, Carlos Cruz/Charly Flow (Carlos Torres) makes merits to get out of prison.
+The second season follows 4 years after the events of the first seasom.
+Yeimy Montoya (Carolina Ramírez), who after achieving fame and success in music, is living with Juancho and his son from a previous relationship whom Yeimy has adopted as her own.
+Pez Koi, Charly and Yeimy’s son is a worldwide popular singer just like his father.
+Meanwhile, Carlos Cruz/Charly Flow (Carlos Torres) is now a changed man and makes merits to get out of prison and restart his life once again.